http2/http2.github.io/faq/index.md

 ### What does HTTP/2 do to improve security?

-Right now, HTTP/2 defines a profile of TLS that is required; this includes the version, ciphersuites, and extensions used.
+HTTP/2 defines a profile of TLS that is required; this includes the version, a ciphersuite blacklist, and extensions used.

 See [the spec](http://http2.github.io/http2-spec/#TLSUsage) for details.